Stanford Critical AI

 faculty who shape our thinking.

-Angele Christin Angele Christin advisor
+Angele Christin Prof. Angele Christin advisor

 Associate Professor of Communication at Stanford, Senior HAI Fellow.
 Studies the social impact of algorithms and AI; author of Metrics at Work (Princeton UP) and the forthcoming Gurus, Hucksters, Entertainers (U Chicago Press, 2026).

-Michele Elam Michele Elam advisor
+Michele Elam Prof. Michele Elam advisor